Swinton Lions: 1996–2024: Summer era

 In June 2014, Ian Watson left to join Salford and John Duffy replaced him as head coach in July.
 A difficult season combined with drastic restructuring of the league structure left the Lions in the third tier of rugby league, League 1, in 2015.
 In October 2014 the club announced its intention to return to Park Lane, home of Sedgley Park RUFC as its home base for season 2015.

 Following their promotion from League 1 to the Championship in 2015, Swinton were forced to play their home league games in nearby Salford and Widnes as Park Lane (Sedgley Park RUFC) did not meet the minimum requirements for the Championship, before moving to Heywood Road, Sale.
 As of March 2016 the club has re-engaged with the project to establish a community stadium in the Agecroft district of Pendlebury.

 In July 2017 after a very poor season on the field and serious financial problems off it, coach John Duffy departed and took a new coaching post with Featherstone Rovers after their man in charge, Jon Sharp left his post.
 He was immediately replaced by former player and assistant coach Stuart Littler.

 On 5 September 2017 the club announced that former Leigh Director Andy Mazey owner of Greater Manchester-based S. R. Waite Group would step in as the new club chairman.
 Since Mazey's arrival the board now includes former Manchester United Brand Manager Tony Sheridan, former Wigan Athletic footballer John Coyne, and Tecmark Managing Director Richard Heyes.

 In September 2019 the club announced that they were seeking permission from the Rugby Football League to rebrand the club as Manchester Lions from the 2020 season onwards.
 The official name of the club would remain Swinton Lions but the branding and presentation would all become Manchester.
 The plan was met with considerable opposition including local councillors and the Mayor of Salford.
 As a result of the opposition the re-brand plans were shelved and almost the entire board resigned on 12 September 2019, leaving sole remaining director Steve Wild in charge to re-structure the club.
 Since then a new board of directors has been assembled, which has subsequently taken ownership of the company.

 In the 2021 Championship season, Swinton finished bottom of the table and were relegated after winning only two matches for the entire year.

-On 2 October 2022, Swinton achieved promotion from League 1 back to the championship after beating Doncaster 16-10 in the playoff final.
+On 2 October 2022, Swinton achieved promotion from League 1 back to the championship after beating Doncaster 16–10 in the playoff final.
+In the 2023 RFL Championship season, Swinton finished 10th on the table.

+In the 2024 RFL Championship season, Swinton finished 12th on the table narrowly avoided direct relegation back to League 1.
+However, the club would be relegated following their promotion/relegation playoff loss to Hunslet.